Thailand Trip 2017

 20 Dec 2017 | Wed

-After breakfast today (Wed, 20th) we ventured on into the city (water taxi on Chao Phraya River).
+After breakfast today (Wed, 20th) we ventured on into the city (by water taxi on the Chao Phraya River).
 We ended up spending the entire afternoon and evening at the magnificent Royal Crematorium near the Royal Grand Palace.

 With its spectacular lighting, this breathtaking facility comes alive at night!